-Mobile robots and autonomous vehicles are becoming more connected to one another and to other devices in the environment (concept of cloud of robots and V2V/V2I connectivity in transportation systems).
+Mobile robots and autonomous vehicles are becoming more connected to one another and to other devices in the environment (concept of cloud of robots 0 and V2V/V2I connectivity in transportation systems).
 Such robotic systems are open systems as the number of connected entities is varying dynamically.
 Network of robots brought with them new problems, as the need of (online) adaption to changes in the system and to the variability of the communication.

 In Chroma, we address the problem of adaptation by considering machine learning techniques and local mechanisms as discussed above (SI models).
-More specifically we investigate the problem of maintaining the connectivity between robots which perform dynamic version of tasks such as patrolling, exploration or transportation, i.e. where the setting of the problem is constinuously changing and growing (see [25]).
+More specifically we investigate the problem of maintaining the connectivity between robots which perform dynamic version of tasks such as patrolling, exploration or transportation, i.e. where the setting of the problem is constinuously changing and growing (see [73]).

 Robot fleets should be able to adapt their behavior and organisation to communication limits and variation.
-It has been shown that wireless communication are very changing in time and space [65].
-So we explore how robots can optimize their behaviors by perceiving and learning the quality of their communication in the environment.
-In Lyon, the CITI Lab. conducts research in many aspects of telecommunication, from signal theory to distributed computation.
-In this context, Chroma develops cooperations with the Inria team Urbanet [25] (wireless communication protocols) and with the Dynamid team [19] (middlleware and cloud aspects), that we wish to reinforce in the next years.
+It has been shown that wireless communication are very changing in time and space [60].
+So we explore how robots can optimize their behaviors by perceiving and learning the quality of their communication in the environment (see our PHC "DRONEM" project).

+In Lyon, the CITI Laboratory conducts research in many aspects of telecommunication, from signal theory to distributed computation.
+In this context, Chroma develops cooperations with the Inria team Agora [73] (wireless communication protocols) and with Dynamid team [44] (middleware and cloud aspects), that we wish to reinforce in the next years.

-&lt;sup>0see for instance the first International Workshop on Cloud and Robotics, 2016.
+0see for instance the first International Workshop on Cloud and Robotics, 2016.